History of education in Missouri: 1860–1900

-Lincoln Institute
+In 1863, Anna Brackett, educated in Massachusetts, was appointed principal of the St. Louis Normal School (now Harris–Stowe State University).
+She became the first female principal of secondary school in the United States.
+During her tenure, Brackett worked to ensure female students had access to higher education and liberal studies as preparation for professional teaching.
+She made two proposals to the Board of Education that were eventually adopted.
+The first proposal was an age requirement for entrance to the school.
+Second, there should be an entrance exam for admission to the St. Louis Normal School.
+In 1872, Brackett resigned as principal after there were changes in the curriculum that went against her beliefs.

+Schools for African Americans

-Education for slaves was practically nonexistent in Missouri, the small free black population in St. Louis provided small-scale schooling.
+Education for enslaved people was practically nonexistent in Missouri, the small free black population in St. Louis provided small-scale schooling.
+During and after the Civil War, a private religious group, the American Missionary Association, based in New England, worked to advance black education in Missouri.
+They funded Colonel F. A. Seely of the Freedmen's Bureau, and black leader James Milton Turner.
+They criss-crossed the state after 1864 and opened 32 black schools.

 During the war, the 62nd Colored Infantry regiment of the U.S. Army, largely recruited in Missouri, set up educational program for its soldiers.
-At the end of the war it raised $6300 To set up a black school, to be headed by a white abolitionist officer, Richard Foster (1826 – 1901).
+At the end of the war it raised $6300 To set up a black school, to be headed by a white abolitionist officer, Richard Foster (1826–1901).
 Foster opened Lincoln Institute in Jefferson City in 1866.
 Lincoln had a black student body, both black and white teachers, and outside support from religious groups.
 The state government was supportive and provided $5000 a year to train teachers for the new black school system.
+It was later renamed Lincoln University.